Do I Have Asthma?

-Since a high percentage of asthma patients suffer from allergies, controlling those allergies is the first step to controlling asthma.
+Since a high percentage of asthma patients suffer from allergies, controlling those allergies is often the first step to controlling asthma.
 Nasal allergy symptoms can be controlled through medications or allergy immunotherapy.
 Studies have shown that allergy shots can reduce the symptoms of allergies and prevent the development of asthma.

 The goal for the care of patients with asthma is to ensure proper control, since, when properly managed; asthmatics can lead full, healthy lives.
 Conversely, poorly controlled asthma leads to significant numbers of hospitalizations, emergency room visits, and doctor appointments.
 It can also lead to inactivity, which has additional health consequences.

 Research studies have shown that patients often over-estimate their level of asthma control.
 In the Asthma In-Home (AIM) Study, close to 70 percent of the participants overestimated their asthma control.
 The Centers for Disease Control and Prevention (CDC) estimates that 50% of children with asthma have uncontrolled asthma.
 Diagnosis and proper care and monitoring by an asthma specialist is crucial.

 Allergists often discuss the “Rule of Two's” to help patients assess their level of control: